truthanytime/OutlierTest/README.md

 https://github.com/tonybingo-stack/sada_tutoring_admin
 Before problems grow bigger, don't make any annoying things.
 I am warning you.
 If you don't delete 3 repositories, all bad things will be back to you.
-It is serious problem for both you and I.
+It is a serious problem to both you and I.